wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

 1.  <a href="#Redshift"><img align="right" width="50" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1692390285/aws-icons/Amazon-Redshift.png"><img align="right" alt="classic png" width="50" src="https://github.com/burib/aws-simple-icons-for-architecture-diagrams/blob/master/Analytics/Analytics_AmazonRedshift.png?raw=true">AWS Redshift</a> is a cloud-based (but not serverless) service based on open-source PostgreSQL.
 So customer effort is needed to provision servers (with enhanced VPC).

+    Redshift is intended to compete with customer-managed Oracle instances, thus the reference to the red color used by Oracle.

+    Redshift stores data in columns rather than rows.
+This enables millisecond response as it enables parallel query execution, especially when dealing with large tables.

+    It's used to create star schemas in "data lakes" of petabyte-scale data warehouse for OLAP (Analytical Processing).

     Redshift automates incremental encrypted backups into S3 every 8 hours, with retention for 1-35 days.

-    Redshift is intended to compete with customer-managed Oracle instances, to create star schemas in "data lakes" of petabyte-scale data warehouse for OLAP (Analytical Processing).

     <a name="Flow_Redshift_Spectrum"></a>